-This CTFP guidelines revision also includes a minor change to Chapter 6, Community Based Transit/Circulators, to acknowledge changes that were made by the Board in January 2021 and a link is provided to the staff report which describes the changes.
-The Chapter 6 changes have no bearing on the proposed 2022 O and P call but are included because this is the first opportunity
+The Guidelines revisions also include a minor change to Chapter 6, the Community-Based Transit/Circulators (Project V) chapter, to reflect changes to that program, which were approved by the Board earlier this year.
+These proposed changes have no bearing on the proposed 2022 Project O and Project P call and are included with this item because this is the first opportunity to publish an overview of the changes.